dp3496/terminal/doc/specs/#1502 - Advanced Tab Switcher.md

 The two `dismissal` keys are <kbd>esc</kbd> and <kbd>enter</kbd>.
 When <kbd>esc</kbd> is pressed, the UI will dismiss without switching to the selected tab, effectively cancelling the tab switch.
 When <kbd>enter</kbd> is pressed, the UI will dismiss, and terminal will switch to the selected tab.

-If the user presses the keychord for opening the switcher will not close the UI, it will iterate to the next tab in the list.
+Pressing the `OpenTabSwitcher` keychord will not close the Switcher.

 ### Most Recently Used Order